 GSMA LS S3-211383 on “Prevention of attacks on sliced core networks” identifies a number of issues related to SBA authorization framework.
 This key issue studies SBA related aspects of the attack papers mentioned in the GSMA LS.

-In the current SBA authorization framework, the mechanisms specified to validate the S-NSSAI of NF Consumer are not fully specified and therefore, sometimes an NF Service Producer and/or NRF is dependent on local configuration or proprietary mechanisms to verify if the NF Service Consumer really belongs to the S-NSSAI it is claiming to belong to.
+In the current SBA authorization framework, the mechanisms specified to validate the S-NSSAI of NF Service Consumer are not fully specified and therefore, sometimes an NF Service Producer and/or NRF is dependent on local configuration or proprietary mechanisms to verify if the NF Service Consumer really belongs to the S-NSSAI it is claiming to belong to.
 While an NRF could validate the S-NSSAI by comparing the S-NSSAI provided in, e.g., Access-Token-Get request with the S-NSSAI registered in the NF-Profile; this is not always possible, as it is not necessary that every NF registers its profile with NRF, unless the information is available to NRF by other means (e.g., local configuration).
 This results in a NF Service Consumer gaining access to slices it should not have been allowed to access.

 Additionally, currently there is no mechanisms specified whereby an NRF could validate if an NF Service Consumer is allowed to access resources belonging to a different S-NSSAI in the NF Service Producer.
 While an NRF could specify, in the Access Token Grant, the S-NSSAIs an NF Service Consumer is allowed to access in the NF Service producer, it is assumed that NRF uses local configurations while providing such information.